Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 • The date of execution of the document.

-Certificates are considered timely if they are taken any time before the seller bills the purchaser for the property, any time within the seller's normal billing or payment cycle, or at any time at or prior to delivery of the property to the purchaser.
+Certificates are considered timely if they are taken any time before the seller bills the purchaser for the property, any time within the seller's normal billing or payment cycle, or at the time of or prior to delivery of the property to the purchaser.

 When you take a timely partial exemption certificate in the proper form and in good faith, the partial exemption certificate relieves you from the liability for the sales tax or the duty of collecting the use tax subject to the exemption.

-Exemption certificates received from qualified persons must be maintained for a period of not less than four years from the date on which you claim the partial exemption.
+You, as the retailer, must maintain exemption certificates received from qualified persons for a period of not less than four years from the date on which you claim the partial exemption.